Franklin High School (Tennessee): Mascot

 Franklin's original mascot from the school's opening in 1910 was a 6-headed Dragon.
 In 1937, the mascot was changed to a confederate "rebel" soldier.
 According to former principal Willie Dickerson, the 1937 annual described the reason for the new mascot at the then-segregated, all-white school saying "there was no animosity of the past ... we uphold these ideals and believe them to be right."
-Although Franklin kept its mascot as the Rebels until 2020, through the 2010’s, the original cartoon of a confederate rebel was slowly phased out of school branding and school apparel.
+Although Franklin kept its mascot as the Rebels until 2020, through the 2010s, the original cartoon of a confederate rebel was slowly phased out of school branding and school apparel.
 A big white "F" called the "Power F" encompassed by a maroon circle used to symbolize Franklin High School began to replace the cartoon during this time.
 In July 2020, during the first week of principal Shane Pantall's tenure, a committee was formed to explore whether the school's mascot should be changed.
 Superintendent Jason Golden accepted the committee's recommendation to change the school's mascot and on August 18, 2020, Pantall announced the new mascot as "the admirals."
 According to Pantall, "The Admirals was chosen because Franklin High is touted by the students, faculty and alumni as ‘The Flagship’ school of Williamson County and is the oldest high school in the district."